 Requests for residency re-classification are reviewed on a case-by-case basis.
 Therefore, immediate responses are not always possible and requests for reclassification must be submitted by the stated deadline.
 Additional documents and explanation of documents submitted may be requested.
 Submission of fraudulent documents to obtain residency will result in expulsion from the University of the Virgin Islands.
-Obtain additional information by contacting the Office of the Registrar on the St. Thomas campus, the Academic Services Office on the St. Croix campus.
+Obtain additional information by contacting the Office of Enrollment Services on St. Thomas or on St. Croix.